Installation

 • We generally recommend Windows Server 2019 or greater (including Windows Server 2022, Windows Server 2025, and potentially future Windows Server versions).

-• Earlier versions of Windows Server operating systems, including Windows Server 2016, and Windows Server 2012 should work fine provided it satisfies the minimum requirements of the .NET Framework installation mentioned below.
-Please be mindful that those two versions are either reaching or have reached their respective extended support (also referred to as end-of-life support).
+• Earlier versions of Windows Server operating systems, including Windows Server 2016 and Windows Server 2012, should work properly provided they satisfy the minimum requirements of the .NET Framework installation mentioned below.
+Please be mindful that those two versions are either approaching or have already reached their respective extended support, also known as end-of-life support.

 • Our software requires the installation of .NET Framework 4.7.2 or above (including .NET Framework 4.8).

-When you have confirmed that your system satisfies the above prerequisites, you can navigate to the KingswaySoft website at https://www.kingswaysoft.com to download the installation package.
+When you have confirmed that your system satisfies the necessary prerequisites, you can navigate to KingswaySoft's website at https://www.kingswaysoft.com to download the installation package.

 download options

-After you have downloaded the package, you can install the software by following the installation wizard.
+After downloading the package, you can install the software by following the installation wizard.

 Working with SSIS Toolbox